People

 Corey Edgar

 Corey graduated from Northwest Indian College with a BS in Native Environmental Science, and joined our lab in fall 2025 (co-advised with Madeline Nyblade at SUNY ESF).
-Corey is interested in understanding the functions and roles of ericoid mycorrhizas in their ecosystems, namely in sites where Ericaceous berry plants grow, and is also generally interested learning methods for mapping mycorrhizal communities and measuring diversity.
+Corey is interested in understanding the functions and roles of ericoid mycorrhizal in their ecosystems, namely associated with the growth of Ericaceous berry plants.
+He is also interested in learning methods for mapping mycorrhizal communities and diversity.

 Danny Wehner

-Danny is a MS student at SUNY ESF advised by Martin Dovciak and Nathan Kiel, and is an honorary member of the Lamit lab.
+Danny is a MS student at SUNY ESF advised by Martin Dovciak and Nathan Kiel.
 His research is focused on potential constraints on the climate-driven upslope migration of tree species in the northeastern U.S. mountains.
-In his collaboration with the Lamit lab, he is exploring the ability of understory plant species to serve as sources of arbuscular mycorrhizal fungal inoculum for sugar maple seedlings attempting to establish at higher elevations.
+In his collaboration with the Lamit lab, he is exploring the ability of understory plant species to serve as sources of AMF inoculum for sugar maple at higher elevations.
 Danny previously earned a BS in natural resource management from Oregon State University and worked as a restoration ecologist in southern California but missed the forests of the east coast where he grew up.

 Kate Laudy